nvs/map/README.md

 [Luacheck documentation]: https://luacheck.readthedocs.io/en/stable

 - `build`: Packages the `war3map.lua`.
-Depending on settings, may optionally build the map as well.
-If the map is built, then user build files that have access to an environment exposed by **Map** will be processed.
-These can be used to import files, create and modify objects, adjust constants, and more.
+If the `build` settings table is provided, then user build files will be processed.
+If the `map` settings table is provided, then a new map will be built and various map information will be passed to the user build environment.
+Changes to this information will be reflected within the built map.

 All commands should be executed from within the project's root directory (e.g. `map/check`).
 Depending on setup, it may be necessary to pass the